rbennett00/projects-tasks-demo/projects-tasks-demo/templates/meeting.md

 TABLE WITHOUT ID
 project
 FROM "Efforts"
-WHERE project
-GROUP BY project
+WHERE type = "project" AND project_status != "💤 Sleeping"
-SORT length(rows.file.link) DESC
+SORT project ASC
 `)).values;
 projects.push("! new project");
 let selectedProject = await tp.system.suggester(item => item, projects.sort(), true, "Select a project or create a new one...");